Olek-ua/Seattle_Project/README.md

 - seaborn
 - datetime

-and for data modelling we will use:
+and for data modelling we will use only:

 - scikit-learn